Pork Soda

 Pork Soda is the third studio album by the American rock band Primus.
 It was released on April 20, 1993, by Interscope Records and Prawn Song Records.
 The album was certified gold in September 1993 and platinum in May 1997.
-The 2005 re-issue comes in a digipak and contains a booklet with lyrics printed to nine songs, omitting "Pork Soda" which consists of a series of unintelligible rants.
-Claypool explained the term "pork soda" was meant to refer to how Primus - a band that, in his eyes, wasn't suitable for radio play - was "an acquired taste, like a meat-flavored soda would be", and that "Pork Soda is the exact opposite of what people want from a soda these days.
+The 2005 reissue comes in a digipak and contains a booklet with lyrics printed to nine songs, omitting "Pork Soda", which consists of a series of unintelligible rants.
+Claypool explained the term "pork soda" was meant to refer to how Primus – a band that, in his eyes, wasn't suitable for radio play – was "an acquired taste, like a meat-flavored soda would be", and that "Pork Soda is the exact opposite of what people want from a soda these days.
 It’s got all the cholesterol, all the calories".

 The album debuted at number seven on the Billboard 200 chart, which some music critics considered surprising considering the group's uncommercial sound.
-It became the group's first top ten album, and sold half a million copies.
-Singles include "My Name Is Mud" and "Mr. Krinkle".
+It became the group's first top-10 album and sold half a million copies.
+Singles from it include "My Name Is Mud" and "Mr. Krinkle".
 The album was performed in its entirety for the first time at the Fox Oakland Theatre on December 31, 2015.

 Music and lyrics

 The album contains darker content than previous Primus efforts, featuring lyrics dealing with murder ("My Name Is Mud"), suicide ("Bob"), and alienation ("Nature Boy").
-The band has commented that prior to recording, they had been touring for nearly two solid years and were thus in a somber mood; however, in a 2015 interview, frontman Les Claypool described the era surrounding the album as "Good times, happy times.
+The band has commented that prior to recording, they had been touring for nearly two solid years, thus were in a somber mood, but in a 2015 interview, frontman Les Claypool described the era surrounding the album as "Good times, happy times.
 It's not like we were reflecting any personal drama or anything."
 Claypool also noted he was "getting more into the six-string", giving the album a heavier edge.

-Regarding the song "Wounded Knee" drummer Tim Alexander said "I needed a name.
+Regarding the song "Wounded Knee", drummer Tim Alexander said, "I needed a name.
 I was reading this book called Bury My Heart at Wounded Knee.
 It was something I never really thought about before...
 I mean how this country came to be.
 We are taught to be so proud.
 But a lot of what we have is based on lies and deceit.
 They only teach you what they want you to know.
 I hope people will see the title and check it out.
 Next time you listen to 'Wounded Knee', try and put the story and the music together.
 The rhythm and the pulse, there is an element of it that is angry then peaceful."

 Production-wise, Pork Soda was the first album the band recorded entirely on their own, opting to record in their rehearsal space and spending the advance on recording equipment to be able to do so.